 Sick Employee Unfairly Dismissed for Going to the Pub

-An employment tribunal decision attracted a lot of attention last week when it was widely reported that an employee was unfairly dismissed for going to the pub whilst he was off sick.
+An employment tribunal decision attracted a lot of attention when it was widely reported that an employee was unfairly dismissed for going to the pub whilst he was off sick.
+It made for great headlines and for some employers, great concern.
+But whilst the employee was indeed unfairly dismissed, there was no new point of law, so what did happen in the case of Kane v Debmat Surfacing Ltd, and what did the judge say?

 Employee Dismissed For Drinking In Social Club Off Work Sick Wins Employment Tribunal Claim